Online games to practice English changed everything for a friend of mine.

 We’ll start with some that were developed especially for language learners.
-Then we’ll show you how to practice English just like my friend did, with multiplayer games that native speakers play.
+Then we’ll show you how to practice English just like my friend did, with multiplayer English games that native speakers play.

-Educational Online Games for English Learners
+Educational Online Games to Practice English

-Educational games can be hit or miss (either great or terrible).
+Educational English games can be hit or miss (either great or terrible).
 In other words, they’re either really fun to play, or they’re extremely boring.